MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-serversideprovider.md

 For code examples that show how to implement server-side providers, see [How-To Topics for UI Automation Providers](uiauto-howto-topics-for-uiautomation-providers.md).

-## Structure Of Provider Tree
+## Provider Tree Structure

-For all UI Elements that you want to be accessible to clients of UIA, you must implement a provider for each.
-To properly handle the hirarchy of elements, you must implement [**IRawElementProviderFragment**](/windows/desktop/api/UIAutomationCore/nn-uiautomationcore-irawelementproviderfragment) for every element and [**IRawElementProviderFragmentRoot**](/windows/desktop/api/UIAutomationCore/nn-uiautomationcore-irawelementproviderfragmentroot) for the root element of your application.
-Each provider element should be linked to it's prior provider element, next provider element, first provider child, parent and last provider child.
+You must implement a UIA provider for each UI element that needs to be accessible to a UIA client.

+For example, each element must implement [**IRawElementProviderFragment**](/windows/desktop/api/UIAutomationCore/nn-uiautomationcore-irawelementproviderfragment) while the root element of the application must implement [**IRawElementProviderFragmentRoot**](/windows/desktop/api/UIAutomationCore/nn-uiautomationcore-irawelementproviderfragmentroot).
+In addition, each provider element should link to a:

+- parent
+- prior provider element
+- next provider element
+- first provider child
+- last provider child

 ## Provider Interfaces